-Many Georgia suffrage organizations only granted membership to white women.
+Many Georgia suffrage organizations only granted membership to white women, and Black women were excluded from the 1895 Atlanta convention.
 But African American women like Adella Hunt Logan, Mary McCurdy, and Janie Porter Barrett were instrumental in advancing women’s suffrage on a national scale.
-Logan, born to a white father and African American mother, became involved in the National American Woman Suffrage Association.
+Logan, born to a white father and African American mother, became involved in the National American Woman Suffrage Association (NAWSA).
 She also wrote articles for newspapers in favor of women’s suffrage.
 Mary McCurdy also used her writing skills to help the suffrage cause.
 She established a successful career as a journalist.
 McCurdy encouraged black women to speak out for their rights, even though they faced prejudiced due to their ethnicity and gender.

 Other white suffrage groups were established in the 1910s, such as the Georgia Woman Equal Suffrage League.
 Some Georgia men also supported women’s suffrage.
 Local lawyer Leonard Grossman established the Georgia Men's League for Woman Suffrage.
 But anti-suffrage organizations such as the National Association Opposed to Woman Suffrage (founded 1895) had a strong following.
 Like many other states, Georgia was divided on the issue of women’s suffrage.

 After decades of arguments for and against women's suffrage, Congress finally voted in favor of the 19th Amendment in 1919.
 After Congress passed the 19th Amendment, at least 36 states needed to vote in favor of it for it to become law.
 This process is called ratification.